otaviof/imagenie/README.md

 make
 ```

-In order to build the application conatiner image, run:
+In order to build the application container image, run:

 ```sh
 make image